Church Fund Accounting

 PCC Accountability: The Charities Act 2011 and the PCC

-The 5th Edition of PCC Accountability (incoporating SORP 2015) was published by Church House Publishing in February 2017.
+The 5th Edition of PCC Accountability (incorporating SORP 2015) was published by Church House Publishing in February 2017 and is available to order from Church House Publishing, for Kindle, or view the publication online.

 Introduction to Charity Accounting

-To achieve this aim successive UK governments have been developing charity law for more than 400 years.
-They have made charity trustees more and more responsible for the work and finances of the charity.
-The members of the PCC are charity trustees.
-The Charities Act (2011) defines charities as organisations that aim to provide 'public benefit' in one or more charitable areas or 'purposes'.
-It has also reinforced the Charity Commission's legal powers to be able to support and regulate charities.
+To achieve this, successive UK governments have developed charity law over more than 400 years, progressively increasing the responsibilities of charity trustees for the work and finances of their organisations.
+PCC members are charity trustees.
+The Charities Act 2011 defines charities as organisations that aim to provide 'public benefit' in one or more charitable areas or 'purposes'.
+It also reinforces the Charity Commission's legal powers to support and regulate charities.

-The Charity Commission created the Charities SORP ('Accounting and Reporting by Charities: Statement of Recommended Practice'), to give us clear guidelines on what information to keep and what reports to produce to meet our legal obligations.
-The Church of England has adopted the SORP as its standard basis for annual financial reporting by parishes, so that now we can provide the same information to both the government (for the general public) and the wider Church.
+The Charity Commission has produced the Charities SORP ('Accounting and Reporting by Charities: Statement of Recommended Practice') to provide clear guidelines on what information to keep and what reports to produce in order to meet legal obligations.
+The Church of England has adopted the SORP as its standard basis for the annual financial reporting of parishes, enabling parishes to provide consistent information to both the government (for the general public) and the wider Church.

 What does this mean for you as a parish?

-As PCC members we are the charity trustees of the parish.
-We therefore need to understand what money is coming into the church, how we are spending it and why.
-In order to give a clear account of how the money has been received and spent, each parish has to produce the reports required by law.
+As PCC members, you are the charity trustees of your parish.
+You therefore need to understand the sources of the church's income, how it is spent, and the reasons for expenditure.
+To provide a clear account of how money has been received and spent, each parish must produce the reports required by law.

-These accounts and reports help us to tell people how their money supports the mission of the church.
-They will also help us to show that the money given to us for running the parish or for specific aims such as youth or building work was used for those purposes.
-As PCC members we are responsible for the money, how it is looked after and for providing clear information about all of the money that belongs to the church.
+These reports and accounts help parishes to demonstrate how donated money supports the mission of the Church.
+They also ensure that money given for specific purposes, such as parish operations, youth work, or building projects, is used accordingly.
+PCC members are responsible for the proper management of church finances and for providing clear and comprehensive information about all monies belonging to the church.

 Training: